pontus/LocalEGA/docs/submission.rst

 ----------------

 Central EGA contains a database of users, with IDs and passwords.
 We have developed several solutions allowing user authentication against CentralEGA user database:

 * :ref:`apache-mina-inbox`;
 * :ref:`s3-inbox`;
 * :ref:`tsd-file-api`.

-Each solution uses CentralEGA's user IDs, but is also be extended to use Elixir IDs (of which we strip the ``@elixir-europe.org`` suffix).
+Each solution uses CentralEGA's user IDs, but will also be extended to use Elixir IDs (of which we strip the ``@elixir-europe.org`` suffix).

 The procedure is as follows: the inbox is started without any created user.
 When a user wants to log into the inbox (via ``sftp``, ``s3`` or ``https``), the inbox service looks up the username in a local queries the CentralEGA REST endpoint.
 Upon return, we store the user credentials in the local cache and create the user's home directory.
 The user now gets logged in if the password or public key authentication succeeds.